Skip to content

 Sculptor Hannan Abu-Hussein's (b.
 1972, Umm al-Fahem) comprehensive exhibition spans three decades of artistic creation.

-For the first time, it features her large-scale installations, showcasing the wide array of materials employed in her work, all drawn from the fabric of life itself: a wall-mounted piece made of raw sheep's wool, stretching from floor to ceiling; a stack of traditional blankets and a tangled system of vein-like tubes, through which olive oil flows like lifeblood; and a video of a mother blessing her daughter with repeated words in a meditative rhythm.
-The diversity of materials is complemented by distinctive techniques, primarily characterized by manual labor and the duplication of a basic form or object.
+For the first time, it features her large-scale installations, showcasing the wide range of materials employed in her work, all drawn from the fabric of life itself: a wall-mounted piece of unprocessed sheep's fleece stretching from floor to ceiling; a stack of traditional blankets, and a tangled network of vein-like tubes through which olive oil flows like lifeblood.
+Screened alongside her concrete works—a material now synonymous with her practice—is a video showing the artist's mother whispering chant-like words into her ear in a meditative rhythm.
+The material diversity is complemented by distinctive techniques, primarily rooted in manual labor and the reiteration of a basic form or object.
+Repetition and replication, central to her work, function as bearers of testimony in the form of an array of concrete stilettos, or hundreds of iron combs—corresponding with the number of Arab women murdered in Israel.
 Together, these elements amplify the sense of pain and defiance against the cycles of coercion imposed on Abu-Hussein as a woman, a Palestinian, and an artist in a traditional, patriarchal society.

 The exhibition and catalogue were made possible through the generosity of the Bruce and Ruth Rappaport Foundation